Flowhook Android only bitch™

 Full Phone Control for Claude Code.

 Flowhook gives any authorized caller — a CLI, Claude Code, Codex, or your own script — full adb shell-level control over an Android phone, over the open internet.
 Install APKs, run shell commands, simulate taps, grab screenshots, read logcat.
-No USB cable.
-No Wi-Fi.
 Works over cell data from anywhere.

 Download APK Quickstart For Claude Code GitHub